-- e) Financial management advice and support to opening Bank account - f) Agricultural Assistance Programs; - g) Skills Training and Employment Programs; - h) Business Development Support Programs.
+- a) Financial management advice and support to opening Bank account - b) Agricultural Assistance Programs; - c) Skills Training and Employment Programs; - d) Business Development Support Programs. - 8.1.1 PLEASE NOTE: THIS SECTION LAYS OUT THE PROCESS TO BE FOLLOWED BUT NOT THE COMPLETE STRATEGY.
+PLEASE EXPAND ON POINTS E) TO H) TO PROVIDE THE STRATEGY.
+POTENTIAL LIVELIHOOD RESTORATION PROGRAMS